Bristol City W.F.C.: League history

 It took just two seasons to gain promotion to the FA Women's Premier League Southern Division, when the club won the South West Combination in the 2000–01 season under the management of Dave Bell.
 After this Dave Bell left the club to join the academy set-up at Manchester United, and was replaced by Tony Ricketts.

 Tony Ricketts also achieved league success, with the team winning the Southern Division in the 2002–03 season and earning promotion to the FA Women's Premier League National Division.
 The first season in the top-flight was a struggle, with the team narrowly avoiding relegation.
 However Bristol Academy established themselves in the National Division with two fifth-place finishes over the next two seasons.

-In the 2006–2007 season, they began as top contenders for the title, having reached the top spot in November (though defending champions Arsenal L.F.C. kept postponing matches due to European Cup, League Cup and FA Cup commitments, which might have been a factor in Bristol's recent success).
-As Arsenal restarted its League matches, however, Bristol Academy slipped, hovering between the 4th and 8th places.
+In the 2006–2007 season, the club reached the top spot in November (though defending champions Arsenal L.F.C. had games in hand due to European Cup, League Cup and FA Cup commitments).
+Arsenal played their games in hand Bristol Academy, hovered between the 4th and 8th places.

 Bristol City Women finished 2nd in FA WSL 2 for the 2016 season and won promotion to FA WSL 1 for their 2017 campaign.

-They were relegated in the 2020/21 to the FA Women's Championship where they finished 3rd in their first season back in the second tier.
+They were relegated in the 2020–21 season to the FA Women's Championship where they finished third in their first season back in the second tier.

+The 2022–23 season saw Bristol City win their first ever league title and, with it, promotion back to the WSL.